techtown-training/git-github-boot-camp/labs/1.3-advanced-git-commands/06-automatic-bisect.md

 # Automatic Bisect

-First, create a script that will return exit code -1 if the result is not correct:
+First, create a script that will return exit code 1 if the result is not correct:

 ```
-dotnet build SimpleCalculatorLibrary.sln
+#!/usr/bin/env bash

-if [ $(dotnet ./SimpleCalculator.Console/bin/Debug/netcoreapp2.1/SimpleCalculator.Console.dll subtract 5 1 | grep -c "Result was 4") -ne 1 ]
+if [ $(./bisect-project/calculator.sh 4 minus 2 | grep -c "4 minus 2 is 2") -ne 1 ]
 then
-    exit -1
+    exit 1
 fi

 exit 0